J-C-B/freenas_splunk/README.md

 ###Syslog

-You need to configure freenas to log to a central server (Splunk®) for the data to be ingested, point to port 1514 e.g.
+You need to configure FreeNAS to log to a central server (Splunk®) for the data to be ingested, point to port 1514 e.g.

 	192.168.1.2:1514